Gamut Diagram

 CIE 1931 Display

 The diagram shows the familiar horseshoe-shaped CIE 1931 chromaticity space.
-Standard color gamuts (sRGB, Display P3, Rec.
-2020) are drawn as triangles within this space, with their primaries at the vertices.
+Gamut triangles for the input, working, and display color spaces (e.g., sRGB, ACEScg, Display P3, Rec.
+2020) are drawn within this space, with their primaries at the vertices and a white-point marker inside each triangle.

-The image's pixel colors are plotted as points on the diagram, showing where they fall relative to the target gamut boundary.
+The image's pixel colors are plotted as a scatter overlay on the diagram, showing where they fall relative to the three gamut triangles.

 Reading the Diagram